-- 5. The technical proposal will be evaluated against the technical requirement.
+- d.
+Any additional capabilities or technical details, that you would like to bring to the attention of the purchase committee.
+Vendors are encouraged to highlight the advantages of their system s over comparable tools from the competitors - 5.
+The technical proposal will be evaluated against the technical requirement.
 Only vendors who meet the technical requirement will be considered for the commercial negotiation. - 6.
 If multiple systems fulfill the requirements, vendors can offer multiple bids. - 7.
 The commercial bid must contain: - a.
 Itemized cost of the system and required accessories, such as software, power supply, etc. - b. itemized cost, as an option, for any suggested accessories/add-ons that may enhance the usability, capability, accuracy or reliability of the system.
 Vendors are encouraged to quote for as many add-ons as their system portfolio permits. - c.
 The quotes should be CIF Bangalore, India.
 So please include cost of shipping to Bangalore.
 The quote does not need to account for Customs duties. - d.
 Please indicate the warranty provided with the system.
 Warrant of 3 years of more is preferred. - e.
 Provide itemized cost for required/expected spares for 3 years of operation.
 This number will be used to estimate the life cycle cost of the system. - f.
 The cost of annual maintenance contract (AMC).
 The details of AMC are given below.
 This number will be used to estimate the life cycle cost of the system. - g.
-Length of time that the system will be supported with service and spares from the date of installation.
-Our requirement is that the system be supported for at least 5 years from the date of installation.
-To quote lowest price, vendors often quote for obsolete or soon-to-be obsolete systems.
+Length of time that the system s will be supported with service and spares from the date of installation.
+Our requirement is that the system s be supported for at least 5 years from the date of installation.
+To quote lowest price, vendors often quote for obsolete or soon-to-be obsolete system.
 This is NOT acceptable.
-For a user-facility like CeNSE, it is vital that the system be serviceable and supported for the foreseeable future.
+For a user-facility like CeNSE, it is vital that the equipment be serviceable and supported for the foreseeable future.
 The length of guaranteed support will be used to estimate the life-cycles cost of the system. - 8.
 The AMC, valid for 3 years, must - a. cover 1 scheduled and 1 emergency visit per year; - b. the emergency visit should be supported with a 24-hour response window. - c.
 In case the OEM is foreign, clarify if maintenance will be done by a trained local engineer (OEM representative within India) or a specialist from abroad. - d. include in the commercial offer, an itemized list of spares (e.g. maintenance kits) that are essential for scheduled visits. - 9.
 The commercial bids will be evaluated based on life-cycle cost of the system.
 This includes the cost of purchase, maintenance, spares, etc. - 10.
 The RFQ must include references of 3 previous installations, preferably in India.
 Please provide the names and contact addresses of the referees, so that the committee can contact them independently. - 11.
-We encourage vendors to give technical presentations, physically or over Skype, so that we can better understand the technical capabilities of their tools and vendors can better understand the requirements.
+We encourage vendors to give technical presentations, physically or over Skype, so that we can better understand the technical capabilities of their system s and vendors can better understand the requirements.
 To schedule the presentations, the vendors can contact Dr. Savitha P, GF-20, Centre for Nano Science and Engineering, Indian Institute of Science, Bangalore 560012, India. (savithap@iisc.ac.in). - 12.
 Any technical questions or request for site-visit/audit can be directed to Dr. Savitha P, GF-20, Centre for Nano Science and Engineering, Indian Institute of Science, Bangalore 560012, India. (savithap@iisc.ac.in).